Skip to content

 Best Things To Do In New Delhi!

-The Lotus Temple is characterized by a flower-like shape and is one of the most important sights in New Delhi.
+The Lotus Temple, characterized by a flower-like shape, is one of the most important sights in New Delhi.
 It is located in the middle of a lush green landscape.
-When you visit the temple, you will feel a pleasant and serene ambiance.
+You will feel a pleasant and serene ambience when you visit the temple.
 This place is perfect for you if you are looking for meditation and peace.

-What makes this temple so unique is that believers of all religions gather here for prayer.
-The holy scriptures of all world religions are recited here.
+What makes this temple unique is that believers of all religions gather here for prayer and recite the holy scriptures of all world religions.
 The Lotus Temple is one of seven continental Baha’i temples; Bahaism is a religion that originated in Iran.
 All Baha’i temples have nine gates on all sides to symbolize religious openness.

-In the well-kept gardens, as well as in the very simple temple itself, you will find peace from the hustle and bustle of the big city.
+In the well-kept gardens and the very simple temple itself, you will find peace from the hustle and bustle of the big city.
 It is especially worthwhile to visit in the evening shortly before closing time.
-Then the rush is not quite so great, and when the light changes, the temple really comes into its own.
+Then, the rush is not quite so great, and the temple becomes its own when the light changes.

 Agrasen Ki Baoli Step Well